redhat-cop/helm-charts/charts/ploigos/README.md

 # Usage

-To install plogios operator and platform into the `devsecops` namespace
+As a cluster admin user, to install plogios operator and platform into the `devsecops` namespace
 ```bash
 helm repo add redhat-cop https://redhat-cop.github.io/helm-charts
 helm repo update